Im Sung-han

 Im Sung-han (born August 24, 1960), born Im Young-ran, is a South Korean television screenwriter.
-Her best-known dramas include Miss Mermaid and Dear Heaven.
+Her best-known dramas include Miss Mermaid, Dear Heaven and Love (ft.
+Marriage and Divorce).

 Career

 Im Sung-han began her career writing for single-episode anthologies.
 Her first known work was the 1991 episode "Standing in a Maze" for KBS's Drama Game, then she moved on to MBC's Best Theater in 1997, with "Definitely" (for which Im won a screenplay award).
 She also used another pseudonym, Im Hyang-ran, in writing other Best Theater episodes.

 This led to her first television drama series in 1998, See and See Again (also known as Looking Again and Again and Can't Take My Eyes Off You), about two families doubly related by marriage.
 Despite its popularity (its peak rating of 57.3% was the highest ever recorded for a daily soap opera), it was considered by TV critics as one of the worst dramas that year.
 Im's follow-up Foolish Princes (2000) was about four half-brothers, and she and director Jo Jung-hyun had conflicts over her writing.

 Miss Mermaid (2002) starred Jang Seo-hee as a TV writer whose father left her and her blind mother years ago, so she decides to wreak revenge by writing a thinly veiled autobiographical series and casts her unsuspecting stepmother, an actress, in the role of the blind, deserted wife; she also steals her half-sister's fiancé.
 It recorded high ratings of 40%, resulting in several extensions for the drama.
 At the MBC Drama Awards, Jang won Best Actress and the Grand Prize.
 But Miss Mermaid also attracted criticism, and the Anti Im Sung-han Café was established, an Internet community club whose thousands of members are vehement critics of Im.
 It was the first ever "anti-café" to target a Korean drama writer.
 Their online posts mocked the drama's "nonsensical" plot, along with scenes which implied that a baby's autism was caused by his mother's stress during a divorce, and that washing each strawberry with a toothbrush is described as normal.

 Lee Da-hae rose to fame in Heaven's Fate (also known as Lotus Flower Fairy, 2004), in her role of a woman who loses everything when she becomes possessed by spirits as a Korean shaman, called a "mudang."
 The drama questioned whether it's possible to overcome one's fate.
 When ratings remained in the 20% range, Im was later replaced by another writer, Kim Na-hyun.

 Dear Heaven (2005–2006) starred Han Hye-sook as a middle-aged woman who wants to atone to the biological daughter (Yoon Jung-hee) she'd abandoned, by deliberately matchmaking the latter with her current stepson (Lee Tae-gon).
 Viewers were divided on whether it was "immoral" and "incestuous," and the controversy propelled it to becoming the 5th highest rated TV program in Korea for the year 2006.
 Han won the Grand Prize at the SBS Drama Awards.